stacksjs/stacks/docs/index.md

     details: Leverage the power of queues.
 Defer time-consuming tasks using managed serverless queues.
   - title: Notifications
     icon: 📨
-    details: Send notifications to your users via email, SMS, Slack, Discord, and more.
-Stacks makes it easy.
+    details: Send notifications to your users via email, SMS, Slack, Discord, Push and more.
-  - title: Payments
+  - title: Billing & Payments
     icon: 💳
     details: Accept payments from your users using Stripe.
-One-off payments, subscriptions, and more via Stacks.
+One-off payments, subscriptions, and more.
   - title: Search Engine
     icon: 🔍
     details: “Build an intuitive search experience in a snap,” Meilisearch.